Trinergy/lhl_work/README.md

-Here are all the lighthouse labs exercises I have worked on during my cohort of January 2016.
+cd Here are all the lighthouse labs exercises I have worked on during my cohort of January 2016.

 (Larger projects have their separate repositories)